blakeb211/HoldemPokerTrainer/README.md

 Train yourself for live Texas Holdem games by seeing the probability of winning change as more cards are dealt.

 PROJECT STATUS:
+Oct 24 2019.
+Added code to create a local 'databases' directory and check to see if they are already initialized before
+				rebuilding it.
+There is a database created for each number of players (2-8) in its own file.
+Each file has 1326 tables, one for each possible set of pocket cards.
+Each of those tables has 22100 rows, one for each unique 3-card flop.
+Each row records the Wins and Losses that hand has has simulated, which will make statistics easier to calculate.
+Reading from the database should be much faster now but that hasn't been shown yet.

+				+ each database is 347 MB but they can be bzipped to about 65 MB for transferring over internet.

 Oct 18 2019.
 Implementing new database code.
 One database table per 2-card holecard pair.
 Each record will have a unique prime for the 3-card flop
 				and a count of wins and losses.
 Check the db before adding a record so that duplicate rows are note added like last time, which made the db unnecessarily big and disorganized.